Growing through movement and making

 Julia Stewart, Founder

-My role as a creator and mover is to open people’s minds and hearts.
+As an artist and a mover, my role is to open people’s minds and hearts.
 I do this through a collaborative and participatory process that starts from the body first and then flows into creation / co-creation and reflection.

 I’m fascinated by exploring how we can develop more comfort with the unknown, release perfectionism, and deepen trust in ourselves and each other.

-My background includes: A Master’s of Business from ESADE in Barcelona, a B.A. in International Relations from Lewis & Clark University in Portland, Oregon, training in Experience Design from Kaospilot and the Scaling Intimacy School of Experience Design, and Performance Art Training by Performance Art Studies (PAS).
+I hold an MBA from ESADE Business School in Barcelona and a B.A. in International Relations from Lewis & Clark College in Portland, Oregon.
+My additional training includes Experience Design (Kaospilot and the Scaling Intimacy School of Experience Design) and Performance Art through Performance Art Studies (PAS).

 What’s it like working with Julia?